bobbingwide/oik-privacy-policy/readme.txt

 1. Sample generated page: from What is a cookie?

 == Upgrade Notice ==
-= 1.4.9 =
+= 1.4.10 =
-Tested with WordPress 6.8.2 and PHP 8.4.
+Tested with WordPress 6.8.3 and PHP 8.4.
 Contains a minor security fix.

 == Changelog ==
-= 1.4.9 =
+= 1.4.10 =
-* Fixed: Security fix: Add nonce check on Generate page.
+* Fixed: Security fix: Add sanitization of the privacy policy page content on Preview and Generate actions.
 Props: Nabil Irawan
-* Tested: With WordPress 6.8.2 and WordPress Multisite
+* Tested: With WordPress 6.8.3 and WordPress Multisite
 * Tested: With PHPUnit 9, 10 & 11
 * Tested: With PHP 8.3 and PHP 8.4